IBM/db2-event-store-akka-streams/README.md

 database.
 For our data, we'll use online retail order details in CSV format.
 We'll use Jupyter notebooks with Scala and Brunel to visualize the Event Store data.

-When the reader has completed this Code Pattern, they will understand how to:
+When the reader has completed this code pattern, they will understand how to:

 * Implement WebSockets with Scala and Akka
 * Use Alpakka Flows for CSV parsing and inserts into Event Store